Sorry, you need to enable JavaScript to visit this website.

 There are eight MGK centres in Denmark.
 MGK centres must be approved by the Danish Arts Foundation.
 All MGK centres have a classical line and a rhythmic line of education.

 Folk high schools offer different types of education for adult students in the form of both short and long courses.
 At the folk high schools – normally referred to as high schools – adult students can follow different types of courses.
-The individual high school chooses its own basic values and establishes these in their articles of association.
-The freedom of basic values is reflected in the curricula offered by the schools, where some schools are specialised in subjects or areas within arts, sports, Christianity, music, etc. It is common for all Danish high schools that the offered courses must include some themes of a general nature.
+The individual high school chooses its own basic values and establishes these in its articles of association.
+The freedom of basic values is reflected in the curricula offered by the schools, where some schools specialise in subjects or areas within arts, sports, Christianity, music, etc. It is common for all Danish high schools that the offered courses must include some themes of a general nature.
 In addition, the high schools must function in accordance with the three cornerstones described in the Act on Folk High Schools, which are education for life, popular information, and democratic formation.

 Moreover, state-approved museums and state museums are obliged to offer free entrance for education institutions, and many museums have developed teaching materials.

 Municipal music schools offer music lessons to children and young people below 25 years.
 The objective of the music schools is to develop and strengthen the student’s musical skills and knowledge/proficiencies.
-The music school meets the objective by providing the student instrumental/vocal, creating, and musical skills as a requisite for musical performance, either individually or together with other young people.
+The music school meets the objective by providing the student with instrumental/vocal, composing, and musical skills as a requisite for musical performance, either individually or together with other young people.

 About half of the municipal music schools also offer other cultural activities, such as performing arts, animation, or visual arts.
 These activities are not reimbursed by the Ministry of Culture.

 Municipal youth schools and youth clubs are important arenas for acquiring cultural and creative competences through non-formal learning.
 The youth schools and youth clubs are a municipal offer for young people up to 18 years of age.
 The activities in the youth clubs and youth schools are a municipal responsibility and vary locally.
-Many municipalities prioritise creative and cultural activities in the youth schools and youth clubs, for instance: band, orchestra, painting, ceramics, design, graffiti, photo, theatre, dance, entrepreneurship, and writers‘ workshops.
+Many municipalities prioritise creative and cultural activities in youth schools and youth clubs, for instance, band, orchestra, painting, ceramics, design, graffiti, photo, theatre, dance, entrepreneurship, and writers’ workshops.

-40 % of the youth school target group, which is young people in the 14-18-year age group, use the offers in the municipal youth schools.
+40% of the youth school target group, which is young people in the 14-18-year age group, use the offers in the municipal youth schools.
 For more information on youth schools, see chapter 10.

 Specialised training for professionals in the education, culture and youth fields